 RACE ORGANISATION AND SAFETY

-The safety boat is to be manned and operated in accordance with the MSC Safety Boat Handbook, but will not normally be provided for the Saga, Evening or ad hoc sailing.
+The safety boat is to be manned and operated in accordance with the MSC Safety Boat Handbook, but will not normally be provided for the Saga, Evening, Early Bird or ad hoc sailing.
 The Race Committee and/or the OOD have the right to postpone, cancel or abandon racing if circumstances warrant it.
 In potentially hazardous conditions the OOD must consult a Flag Officer or the Sailing Secretary before Juniors (i.e. those under 18 years old and not acting as crew for an adult) are allowed to race.